-An examination of trade secrets, trademarks, patents, and copyrights in connection with methods of protecting creative works.
-Students explore acquisition, licensing, sale, and transfer of rights as they relate to music, digital media, animation, gaming, film, and show production.
-Rights and issues related to independent contractors and work-for-hire.
+The Intellectual Property course provides an examination of trade secrets, trademarks, patents, and copyrights in connection with methods of protecting creative works.
+Students explore acquisition, licensing, sale, and transfer of rights as they relate to music, digital media, animation, interactive entertainment, film, and show production.
+Rights and issues related to independent contractors and work-for-hire employees are also addressed.
 (3 credits)